atbaker/tweetcheck/README.md

 Through [Docker volumes](https://docs.docker.com/userguide/dockervolumes/), your source code is being shared with your running containers.
 So changes to the API or frontend code should be immediately evident without the need to rebuild your Docker images.

+A few things you should know about developing for TweetCheck:
-**NOTE:** If you are using Docker on Mac or Windows with VirtualBox, you may experience slower performance (especially with the `angular` service) because of [this open issue](https://github.com/boot2docker/boot2docker/issues/64).
+- If you are using Docker on Mac or Windows with VirtualBox, you may experience slower performance (especially with the `angular` service) because of [this open issue](https://github.com/boot2docker/boot2docker/issues/64)
+- Emails for activating new users won't be sent - you can read them in the Django logs instead: `docker-compose logs django`

 ## Run the tests